kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```

-Now please delete the section in the `main.tf` file (and save the changes) that we just copied over to the `srvc-baseline.tf` file in the directory `modules/srvc-baseline`.
+Now we delete the section in the `main.tf` file that we copied over to the `srvc-baseline.tf` file in the directory `modules/srvc-baseline`.

-> [!IMPORTANT]
-> Please don't forget to delete the code in `main.tf` that you have copied over!

-As the module is a self-contained asset, we need to ensure that it contains all information needed, to be executed.
-Therefore, we will have to add a section for the provider information as well.
-For that, please add the following lines into the `srvc-baseline.tf` file:
+A module can define constraints concerning the required configuration that the Terraform configuration (also known as *calling* module) mus provide.
+Therefore, we add a section for the provider that we expect to be initialized.
+For that, we add the following lines into the `srvc-baseline.tf` file:

 ```terraform
 terraform {